Click to Skip Ad

 As for the fight itself, Paul obviously landed more punches than Tyson, securing his victory.
 But, in the end, it was Netflix that delivered a haymaker right to the solar plexus of all of our patience, making those of us who lasted through it all the true winners.
 In fact, the only thing that really kept me from losing it was trying to put myself in the shoes of the Netflix infrastructure team — because, c’mon, it’s not like they could have known millions of people were going to want to watch this fight.
 “Seriously @netflix should be embarrassed right now,” one user wrote on X, adding a GIF of a buffering screen.
 “As soon as people actually want to use their service, THIS IS WHAT WE GET.”

-By the end, it felt like the only perfectly clear footage from the night that everyone was talking about came at the end of that interview when Tyson mooned us all.
+By the end, though, it felt like the only perfectly clear footage from the night that everyone was talking about came at the end of that interview when Tyson mooned us all.
 At one point tonight, Downdetector showed more than 97,000 reports of people having problems with Netflix.
 I saw someone online at one point joke that the Mike Tyson’s Punch-Out NES video game from back in 1987 had better image quality than what we got tonight from Netflix.
-And no lies were told.
+Can’t argue there.

 Andy Meek Trending News Editor